brintha1926/bambivault/README.md

 ## Project provenance

-BambiVault was developed by Brintha A/P Subramoney as a Bachelor of Information Technology (Honours), Communications and Networking capstone project at Universiti Tunku Abdul Rahman.
-Project reference: `23ACB05162`.
+BambiVault was developed by Brintha  Subramoney as a Bachelor of Information Technology (Honours), Communications and Networking